 - Struggle with substance abuse issues

 The truth is that depression takes a huge toll on your mental, emotional and physical health, and just like you would treat a broken arm or a sprained ankle, you should also let qualified medical professionals who can accurately diagnose the problem and start you on a course of treatment address your depression.
+(Men dealing with depression are often especially likely to just try powering through.)

 Could the Symptoms Be Caused by Something Else?